 For pole students, please refrain from applying hand (and in higher levels, body) lotion anytime during the day of your class, before your class (go ahead and slather away after class).
 Applying products containing oil in your hair is also not advisable as you will often touch your hair without thinking about it then touch the poles.
 These products make the poles slippery and can be dangerous not just for you, but for your fellow students using your pole after you.

 Q. I’m feeling a bit nervous!
 What can I expect from my first class?

 No worries!
 Most students feel shy and nervous for their first class, but once they walk through our door and enter our studio - they feel welcomed and encouraged!

 Our studio is private and class sizes are kept small, with no more than 9-12 people per class in Intro and Beginner levels, so you'll get lots of one-on-one attention.
 Our instructors are encouraging, non-judgmental and lots of fun!

 We teach in a safe and progressive manner and will always provide modifications to exercises if a student feels something is too challenging (or not challenging enough).
 Intro classes are accessible no matter your fitness level or previous experience.
 Any Body can take these classes, have fun, and feel accomplished.

-You can expect each class to have a warm-up portion, some conditioning exercises to help you build strength and endurance needed for learning the core moves, poses and combinations of the curriculum, followed by working on new core moves and reviewing ones you've seen in previous weeks.
+You can expect each class to have a warm-up portion, some conditioning exercises to help you build strength and endurance needed for executing the core moves of the curriculum, followed by working on new moves and reviewing ones you've seen in previous weeks.
 At the end of class you can expect a brief cool-down and stretching portion.
-In Intro and Beginner Pole we will often end the class by "dancing it out" where you instructor will lead you through freestyle choreography, flowing together many of the moves you've learned in your classes.
+In Intro and Beginner Pole we will often end the class by "dancing it out" where your instructor will lead you through freestyle choreography, flowing together many of the moves you've learned in your classes.